-So when skinny jeans were banished by Zoomers earlier this year, I was surprised to see just how many millennials took it personally.
+So when skinny jeans were banished by Zoomers earlier back in 2021, I was surprised to see just how many millennials took it personally.
 By now, millennials know what it’s like to be blamed for the demise of mostly everything in society, from marriage and diamonds to beer and napkins.
 Certainly, skinny jeans couldn’t have been such a big deal to let go of.
 But mostly, I was eager to see if the Zoomers’ disapproval was actually enough to kill skinny jeans for good.

 Turns out, it wasn’t.
 Skinny jeans are still here — like it or not.

 Despite the fast growth of looser styles — be it baggy, slim-fit, or barrel jeans — interest in skinny jeans hasn’t actually decreased from both consumers and designers hasn't actually decreased.
 Brands like Acne and Diesel included skinny jeans in their spring/summer 2024 lineups, for example.
 What’s more, both luxury and retail brands are still *gasp* selling skinny jeans in both low-rise and high-waisted styles, from Balmain and Balenciaga to Levi’s, Good American, and Everlane.